savi-lang/savi/README.md

 - Run `make test` to run the test suite.

+- Run `make format-check` to check `*.savi` source files for formatting rule violations, or `make format` to fix them automatically.

 - Run `make example-run dir="/opt/code/examples/adventofcode/2018` to compile and run from the sources in `./examples/adventofcode/2018` directory (or similarly for any other example code directory).

 - Run `make example-lldb` to do the same as above, but run inside `lldb` to allow you to breakpoint and step through code.